 If you don’t have a goal you are shooting for, how will you ever know if you have reached it? (hint, you probably won’t!)

 Imagine running a race without knowing where the finish line was or having a timer running to see how fast you complete the race?
 In other words, you are out for a jog … day after day with no end in sight.

 So how do you go about figuring out your why – your pinnacle if you don’t have one?

 First, start off by stepping out of the business.
 Maybe it is simply a long lunch with your leadership team.
 Maybe it is an off-site retreat.
 The key is stepping back so that you can see the forest for the trees.

-Don’t over think this, but take some time on this to really think on this and see if you can come together as a team on something that really gets you excited.
+Don’t overthink this, but take some time to really think on this and see if you can come together as a team on something that really gets you excited.